wieslawsoltes/Svg.Skia/README.md

-  -f, --inputFiles <inputfiles>                The relative or absolute path to the input files -d, --inputDirectories <inputdirectories>    The relative or absolute path to the input directories -o, --outputDirectory <outputdirectory>      The relative or absolute path to the output directory --outputFile <outputfile>                    The relative or absolute path to the output file -p, --pattern <pattern>                      The search string to match against the names of files in the input directory --format <format>                            The output image format -q, --quality <quality>                      The output image quality
+  -f, --inputFiles <inputfiles>                The relative or absolute path to the input files -d, --inputDirectories <inputdirectories>    The relative or absolute path to the input directories -o, --outputDirectory <outputdirectory>      The relative or absolute path to the output directory --outputFiles <outputfiles>                  The relative or absolute path to the output files -p, --pattern <pattern>                      The search string to match against the names of files in the input directory --format <format>                            The output image format -q, --quality <quality>                      The output image quality